 - You cannot ride with any passenger under 21 until after 6 months of owning your license (siblings and passengers with medical emergencies are exempt).

-- You cannot drive with more than one passenger under 21 until after holding your license for more than one year (siblings and passengers with medical emergencies are exempt).
+- You cannot drive with more than 1 passenger under 21 years old until after holding your license for more than 1 year1 year (siblings and passengers with medical emergencies are exempt).

-- You cannot drive with more than one passenger sitting up front.
+- You cannot drive with more than 1 passenger sitting up front.

 - You and your passengers must wear seat belts.

-- You cannot drive between 12 midnight and 5 a.m. until after holding your license for more than one year.
+- You cannot drive between midnight and 5 a.m until after holding your license for more than 1 year.
 Exceptions to this rule include work and school reasons, and if you're accompanied by a parent or legal guardian.

 Cell Phone Use